 How Autofill works

 What do the different Dashlane D icon colors mean for Autofill?

 Dashlane displays small versions of our company logo whenever a field on a website can be autofilled or saved.
 The color of the Dashlane D shows what your next step is.
 A dark green D icon means Dashlane has the information, and a gray D icon means Dashlane doesn't yet have this information.

 A gray Dashlane D

 If you have an existing account on this website and want Dashlane to remember your login details, enter your username and password and log in.
 Dashlane asks if you want to save this data as a new login.
 Then the login can be autofilled the next time you want to log in to this website.

 A dark green Dashlane D

 A dark green D icon means we've detected a field and have data stored in your Dashlane account to autofill the field.
 Click in one of the login fields and choose the item you want to use.
 You can also select the magnifying glass icon at the top of the list to search for a different item in your vault.

 For a login form, Dashlane can log you in automatically.

 For a registration form, Dashlane can autofill with the data you've saved in Dashlane.

-If the field is for a password field to register on a site or change your password, click in the field and select the button to generate a new password.
+If the field is for a password field to register on a website or change your password, click in the field and select the button to generate a new password.
 Dashlane generates and confirms the new password.

 Both a gray and a green Dashlane D

 As we mentioned earlier, a dark green D icon means Dashlane has the information, and a gray D icon means Dashlane doesn't yet have this information.